-The Leximation AIR Help DITA-OT plug-in is not yet publicly available; information about the availability of this plug-in will be posted to www.leximation.com/airhelp.
+The Leximation AIR Help DITA-OT plug-in is not yet publicly available; to request a Beta version of this plug-in, please visit www.leximation.com/airhelp.

-AIR Help is an evolving new option for delivering online user assistance.
-This Help delivery format does not specifically define appearance or functionality, but refers to any user assistance application that was developed with Adobe's AIR (Adobe Integrated Runtime) technology.
+"AIR Help" is a term that refers to any user assistance application that has been developed using Adobe's AIR (Adobe Integrated Runtime) technology and does not specifically define appearance or functionality.
 Applications developed using AIR can be installed on the Mac, Windows, and Linux operating systems, and are highly customizable, making it an ideal technology from which to develop an online Help deliverable.

-Currently there are two commercially available products for generating AIR Help, Adobe's "RoboHelp Packager for AIR" and MadCap Software's "Flare."
-RoboHelp Packager for AIR (beta) allows you to export an AIR Help file from a RoboHelp WebHelp project.
-At this time, there is no connection between RoboHelp and DITA other than the option of authoring DITA files in FrameMaker and importing the FrameMaker files into RoboHelp.
-Flare offers AIR Help as one of the standard output formats from their latest version.
+Currently there are two commercially available products for generating AIR Help, Adobe's "RoboHelp 8" and MadCap Software's "Flare 4."
+Adobe also offers a utility called "RoboHelp Packager for AIR" which allows you to generate an AIR Help file from a RoboHelp WebHelp project (for use with older versions of RoboHelp).
+RoboHelp 8 allows you to import DITA files which can then be exported to an AIR Help package.